shawes/ang-moh-in-the-east/_posts/2019-10-09-nasi-lemak-jalan-tua-kong.md

 title: "Nasi lemak @ Nor's nasi pandang"
 categories: [ rice, siglap ]
 image: assets/images/nasi-lemak-jalan-tua-kong-1.jpg
-featured: false
+featured: true
-hidden: false
+hidden: true
 rating: 5
 author: steve
 ---

 Hands down, (and despite appearances) this is the best **nasi lemak** I have ever eaten.
 There I said it.

 There are only three variables worth worrying about in a **nasi lemak**, the chicken wing, the sambal, and the rice.
 This dish has each of them covered.
-The chicken wing is fried fresh, marinated in what appears to be some cornflour and tumeric.
-It is juicy, crunchy, and bursting with flavour all at the same time.
+The chicken wing is fried fresh, marinated in what appears to be some cornflour and tumeric — juicy, crunchy, and bursting with flavour all at the same time.
 The sambal, while more medium than hot, has that sweet, salty, and spicy goodness I want for my breakfast.
 And the rice?
 Its sinful.
-It is so lemak I wonder if they use coconut cream in it.
+I can only think coconut cream could make it this lemak.
 This is not a **nasi lemak** you can eat everyday unless you have some miracle metabolism, but it is a **nasi lemak** you *want* to eat everyday.

-They stop serving it sometimes in the morning, so you have to get in early — I hot rejected at 10 am the first time I wanted to try it.
-As you can see, buy the time I ordered it today (~9 am), they had run out of peanuts and cucumber.
+*WARNING:* Nor's stop serving the **nasi lemak** sometime in the morning — I got rejected at 10am the first time I wanted to try it.
+Today I managed to get it at 9am, but as you can see from the photo the peanuts and cucumber had already run out.

-P.S.
-If you have space afterwards, I suggest trying their [kueh lopis](https://www.mykeuken.com/2013/09/glutinous-rice-with-dark-brown-sugar.html)!
+*P.S.* If you have space afterwards, I suggest trying their [kueh lopis](https://www.mykeuken.com/2013/09/glutinous-rice-with-dark-brown-sugar.html)!

 **Price:** $3.00

 **Coffee shop:** Soy Eu Tua Kopitiam
 **Address:** 15 Upper East Coast Rd, Siglap (corner of Jalan Tua Kong) **Hours:** 7:00am - 3:00pm (closed Mondays)

+***

 ![Nor's nasi padang](/assets/images/nasi-lemak-jalan-tua-kong-2.jpg "Nor's nasi padang")